-In clinical studies, some of the most common side effects seen with XYREM were:
+In clinical studies, some of the most common side effects seen with XYREM in adults were:

 These are not the only possible side effects with XYREM.
 If you are concerned about any possible side effects with XYREM, talk with your healthcare provider.
 He or she may have suggestions for managing any side effects you experience.

 If you miss your second nightly dose, skip that dose and do not take XYREM again until the next night.
 Never take 2 doses at the same time.
 This could cause serious side effects or safety issues.

 In addition, if you do not use your second dose within 24 hours of mixing it with water, you should throw it away.

 Taking the 2 separate doses is important to get the desired effect.
 Never take both XYREM doses at the same time.
 This could cause additional side effects or safety issues.

 While it is not known how XYREM works, it is thought that XYREM, taken at night, works to impact natural chemicals in the brain (called neurotransmitters) to help relieve the daytime symptoms of cataplexy and EDS in narcolepsy.

 XYREM can cause sleep very quickly and also leaves your system quickly.
 Setting an alarm should help you wake up when you need to.

 JazzCares® for XYREM offers access to information, resources, and programs that can help support you on XYREM.